-- (a) Elimination of operating results of the wireless business. - (b) Reflects Corporate allocations which were originally charged to ACC, that would be recorded as an expense of Audiovox Corporation. - (c) Reversal of bonus expense for Audiovox Corporation officers based on ACC pre-tax income. - (d) Represents reduction of interest expense that would be recognized due to the payment of domestic bank obligations.
+(a) Elimination of operating results of the wireless business.
+These amounts represent the unaudited statements of operations for Wireless for the year ended November 30, 2003.

+(b) Reflects Corporate allocations which were originally charged to ACC, that would be recorded as an expense of Audiovox Corporation.

+(c) Reversal of bonus expense for Audiovox Corporation officers based on ACC pre-tax income.

-- (e) Reversal of Audiovox Corporate intercompany interest income received from ACC. - (f) Rental income which would be recorded by Audiovox Corporation in connection with an operating lease between Audiovox Corporation and ACC. - (g) Tax effect of pro forma adjustments.
+- (d) Represents reduction of interest expense that would be recognized due to the payment of domestic bank obligations. - (e) Reversal of Audiovox Corporate intercompany interest income received from ACC. - (f) Rental income which would be recorded by Audiovox Corporation in connection with an operating lease between Audiovox Corporation and ACC, which currently requires monthly lease payments of \$46.
+Audiovox Corporation and UTStarcom anticipate extending such lease subsequent to closing.
+As such, rental income of \$552 (\$46 times 12 months) for the six months has been recorded. - (g) Tax effect of pro forma adjustments.